NilssonOpel/SIMuR/README.md

 **vcget.cmd is what your debugger will call to get the sources**

+- Test for GitLab by calling
+> vcget.cmd git https://gitlab.com/luckshot/ansible-workstation.git README.md d18a86301959

-- Test for git by calling
+- Test for GitHub by calling
 > vcget.cmd git https://github.com/NilssonOpel/gitcat_test2.git success2.c 0e16bc26f432

 You should get the content of success2.c, and you will have a clone of the git repo in the folder given by SIMUR_REPO_CACHE (or C:\simur_repo if you did